-Geology & Geography
+Geology and Geography

-Professors H. Aay, J. Clark, J. Curry-Roper, D. Young (chair) Associate Professor R. Stearley Assistant Professor J. Icenhower
+Professors H. Aay (chair), J. Clark, J. Curry-Roper, D. Young Associate Professor R. Stearley

 Programs in the department include major and minor concentrations in geology, a major and a minor in geography, a group minor in environmental studies, as well as majors and minors for teacher education programs.
+Group majors consisting of geology and chemistry, engineering, or physics are also available.